pts/pts-xtiny/README.txt

   clang-3.4.bin: error: unknown argument: '-mpreferred-stack-boundary=2'
   clang-3.4.bin: error: unknown argument: '-falign-jumps=1'
   clang-3.4.bin: error: unknown argument: '-falign-loops=1'
   Linking with the linker script doesn't work, gets linked regularly, and the result is a segfault.
   __builtin_strlen acts really strangely.
+  Also pts-clang complains about -B flag with default xtiny.
+* TODO: Anomaly: Why is pts_lbsearch.xtiny (in pts-line-bisect) 6888 bytes when compiled with clang-4.4, and only 6063 bytes when compiled with gcc-4.8?
 * TODO: pts-clang bug: no include paths in -E -.
 * TODO: Use glibc's smart __extern_always_inline instead?
 * TODO: Does __builtin_memcpy get hardwired with gcc -O3?